Zacaria/apidays-2023/docs/Presentation.md

 - compiled
 - no GC
-- developed in Rust
+- compiler developed in Rust
-- hight and low level : compilation with zero cost abstraction
+- low and high level : compilation with zero cost abstraction
 - no manual memory management : Ownership & Borrow checker

-=> There is no blackbox between you and the machine<!-- .element: class="fragment" data-fragment-index="1" -->
+=> There is no blackbox between you and the machine <!-- .element: class="fragment" data-fragment-index="1" -->
+=> Better predictability <!-- .element: class="fragment" data-fragment-index="2" -->

 note:

+- compiled : so it produces a specific output for each architecture
+- no GC : memory is managed via a deterministic system called Borrow checker
+- no manual memory management by default: it's enforced by the compiler
+- Developers do the memory management by themselves, but now are guided by the rules of the compiler
+- zero cost high level functions like map or filter are compiled to the same output as imperative loops
+- As a side effect, the high level languages devs get closer to the machine and get better at writing correct code

 developed in rust so you will always be able to know what happens inside